luisguve/strapi-plugin-comment-manager/README.md

 ## Submitting issues

 Issues are submitted to [https://github.com/luisguve/strapi-plugin-comment-manager/issues](https://github.com/luisguve/strapi-plugin-comment-manager/issues).
 Please provide as much information as possible about the bug or feature request.

+## Tutorial

+For more detailed instructions on how to install, configure & use this plugin, check out [this post](https://luisguve.github.io/tutorials/how-to-enable-and-manage-comments-in-your-strapi-application/).